El19881/Dino_leaf_game/README.md

-# Dino_egg_game
+# Dino_leaf_game

-Basic game of a dino catching an egg for pygame learning purposes
+Basic game of a dino catching a leaf for pygame learning purposes